Rubber Molds: Complete Guide to Professional Rubber Mold Making

 Special Rubber Types

-• Heat resistant rubber: For high temperature applications
+• Heat-resistant rubber: For high-temperature applications

-• Chemical resistant: For aggressive casting materials
+• Chemical-resistant: For aggressive casting materials

 Professional Rubber Mold Techniques

-1. One-Piece Rubber Molds
+1. One-Part Rubber Molds

-2. Two-piece Rubber Molds
+2. Two-Part Rubber Molds

 For complex 3D objects with undercuts and high precision requirements.